 In Massachusetts, married parents who divorce will typically automatically be granted shared custody.
 However, in the case of a dispute or other findings, a court will decide custody issues.
 The issues that must be settled include:

 - Legal Custody – who makes important decisions that affect the child such as their education or health

 - Physical Custody – where does the child reside

+If you need help through the divorce process, you do not have to handle it alone.
 Contact our Massachusetts family attorneys in today to start discussing your case.